TsGeller/Signals-Api/README.md

 docker-compose up --build
 ```

+### Docker Compose Configuration

+The docker-compose.yml file defines two services:

+- db (PostgreSQL Database)
+- backend (Spring Boot Application):

 ## Running Tests

 The tests use the **H2 in-memory database** instead of PostgreSQL to avoid creating an additional database instance.
-The logic remains the same as with PostgreSQL.
+The logic remains the same as with PostgreSQL, and all routes are tested to ensure correct functionality.

 ```bash
 mvn test